How to Choose a Great Domain Name

 - Succinct and typeable.

-We’ll be going backwards through this list, to show how we brainstorm memorable and succinct domains until the right one that’s available comes up.
+We’ll be going backwards through this list, to show how we brainstorm memorable and succinct domains until the right one that’s available comes up, click here for consulting services for your business.

 Brevity: It’s Good